laurentperrinet/Perrinet20PredictiveProcessing/README.md

 true in all generality when transforming variables in higher dimensions, such is the case for generalized coordinates [@Friston10generalized].
-Such coordinates represent at any (present) time the Taylor expansion of the temporal trajectory of any variable.
+Such coordinates represent at any (present) time the Taylor expansion of the temporal trajectory of any variable, that is the vector containing the position, velocity, acceleration and further motion orders.
 Consequently, the solution provided by these equations gives a plausible neural implementation as a set of hierarchically organized linear / non-linear equations [@Heeger17].
 In particular these equations are the Kalman-Bucy filtering solution [@Kalman60] which provides with a Bayes-optimal estimate of hidden states and actions in generalized coordinates of motion.
 This generalizes the predictive coding framework offered by [@Rao99] for explaining the processing mechanisms in the primary visual cortex.
 Similar to that model, the dynamical evolution of activity at the different levels of the hierarchy is governed by the balance in the integration of internal (past) beliefs with (present) sensory information [@Heeger17].
 In particular, the relative weights assigned to the modulation of information passing is proportional to the (inferred) precision of each individual variable in the dependency graph.
 This allow us to predict the influence of the prior knowledge of precision at any given level on the final outcome.

 Practically, the predictive power of the modeling of such an agent is important to understand deviations from the median behavior within a population of agents.
-For instance, there are acute differences in the smooth pursuit eye movements (SPEM) between control and schizophrenic patients.
+For instance, there are acute differences in the smooth pursuit eye movements (SPEM) between (control) neurotypic and schizophrenic patients.
 First, SPEM are distinct from saccades as they are voluntary eye movements which aim at stabilizing the retinal image of a smoothly moving visual object.
 For a target following the motion of a pendulum for instance, the eye will produce a prototypical response to follow this predictable target.
-Interestingly, schizophrenic agents tend to produce a different pattern of SPEM when the pendulum is occluded on half cycles (e.g., as it passes behind an opaque cardboard on one side from the midline).
+Interestingly, schizophrenic agents tend to produce a different pattern of SPEM in the case that the pendulum is occluded on half cycles (for instance, as it passes behind an opaque cardboard on one side from the midline).
 In general, SPEM may still follow the target, as it is occluded (behind the cardboard) yet with a lower gain [@Barnes91].
 As the target reappears from behind the occluder, schizophrenic agents engage more quickly to a SPEM response [@Avila06].
-An agent was modeled in [@Adams12] has the capability to smoothly follow such moving object.
+Extending the agent modeled in [@Friston12], an agent which has the capability to smoothly follow such moving object was modeled in [@Adams12].
 This model allows in particular to understand most prototypical SPEM as a Bayes-optimal solution to minimize surprise in the perception / action loop implemented in the agent's dependency graph.

-Especially, by manipulating the a priori precision of internal beliefs at the different levels of the hierarchical model, one could reproduce different classes of SPEM behaviors which reproduce classical psychophysical stimuli.
+Especially, by manipulating the *a priori* precision of internal beliefs at the different levels of the hierarchical model, one could reproduce different classes of SPEM behaviors which reproduce classical psychophysical stimuli.
 For instance, [@Adams12] found for the